A to Z of Information

 The Board of Trustees, as the school's governing authority, is responsible for ensuring the school complies with all relevant laws and regulations.
 The Board of Trustees (BOT) decides matters of school policy and supports the principal and management team in its day-to-day management of the school.

-The full Board meets on a Monday in Week 4 and 8 of every term at 7.00 pm in the school meeting room.
+The full Board meets on a Thursday at 7pm, usually around Week 4 and 8 of every term - though these dates can alter slightly.
 Dates are advertised in the school newsletter.
 All parents are welcome to attend.
 Names and contact details for Board members are contained in the Board Information.

-The school controls three bus routes, namely –
+The school has three bus routes, namely –

 If parents collect bus children from school or alter any arrangement, you need to ensure they are removed from the bus list in the office and inform the office staff or bus controller (Mrs Leigh McKendry).
 Transport claims can be made by those parents who have to transport their children a long distance to meet up with the school bus (Approx 3.5km each way).
 Inquiries re distance etc can be made through the school office.